SimonJ92/S-park_server/README.md

 ## Requirements

-This is a NodeJS application, it was developped using node 14.11.0, compatibility with previous versions is unknown.
+This is a NodeJS application, it was developped using node 14.11.0 and continuous integration is done with node 12 and 14, compatibility with previous versions is unknown.

 The application needs to be ran along with a MySQL server.
-The application works with MySQL 8.0.21, compatibility with previous versions is unknown.
-Tests for MySQL 5.6.51 will be conducted soon.
+The application works with MySQL 8.0.21 and 5.6.51 and, compatibility with other versions is unknown.

 For your MySQL server, you can use the following tools :
 - [Wamp](https://www.wampserver.com/) : Windows